 - Reduced awareness of surroundings

-- Inability to follow conversation and speak clearly
+- Inability to follow the conversation and speak clearly

 - Auditory hallucination